thecodecrate/rb2exe/README.md

 ## TODO

-* Windows / OSX executable output;
+* Windows executable output;
 * Allow ruby versions other than 2.2.2;
 * Testing suite;

-If you need the above features, please take a look on my article, where I explain how to achieve them manually: http://www.learnwithdaniel.com/2016/08/ruby-to-portable-exe-app/
+You can also take a look on my article, where I explain how this gem works, step-by-step: http://www.learnwithdaniel.com/2016/08/ruby-to-portable-exe-app/